-Through the Director's leadership and partnerships with University stakeholders including the Teacher Education Department, Office of Digital Teaching and Learning, and the Office of Research and Sponsored Programs, and the Assistant Dean within the SOE, the program and proposed new concentration in Birth to Three as part of the Montessori Education program will continually assess and improve both the modalities of educating adult learners and the opportunities to strengthen student learning and outcomes.
-Including but not limited to the implementation and analysis of consistent evaluation procedures aligned to the program and institution's educational outcomes.
+Through the Director's leadership and partnerships with University stakeholders, including the Teacher Education Department, Office of Digital Teaching and Learning, the Office of Research and Sponsored Programs, and the Assistant Dean within the SOE, the program and proposed new concentration in Professional as part of the Montessori Education program will continually assess and improve both the modalities of educating adult learners and the opportunities to strengthen student learning and outcomes.
+This assessment will include, though will not be limited to, the implementation and analysis of consistent evaluation procedures aligned to the program and institution's educational outcomes.